Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Other countries can sprawl their way out of problems.
 Singapore must engineer its way through them.

-This constraint-as-opportunity dynamic created the world’s most comprehensive integration of AI into governance.
+This constraint-as-opportunity dynamic created the world’s deepest integration of AI into governance.
 Singapore didn’t adopt smart city technology because it was fashionable or because a consultant sold them a PowerPoint deck.
 It adopted it because the alternative was gridlock, food insecurity, and collapse.

 By 2017, Singapore topped the Global Smart City Performance Index, ranking first in all four measured categories: mobility, healthcare, public safety, and productivity.
-Smart Nation 2.0, launched October 1, 2024, includes a S$120 million AI fund, a new Digital Infrastructure Act for 2025, and—crucially—Asia’s first AI governance framework, introduced back in 2019.
+Smart Nation 2.0, launched October 1, 2024, kicked off a wave of acceleration: a S$1 billion National AI R&D Plan through 2030, a National AI Impact Programme targeting 10,000 enterprises and 100,000 AI-trained workers by 2029, a new Digital Infrastructure Act for cloud and data center resilience, and Asia’s first AI governance framework, introduced back in 2019.
+Budget 2026 doubled down with a national AI council chaired by PM Lawrence Wong, expanded tax deductions for AI spending, and autonomous bus trials launching mid-2026.

 But rankings are vanity metrics.
 The interesting question is: what actually works when AI meets governance at scale?